putrilia12/flappy-bird/README.md

-# 👻 Flappy Ghost
+# 👻 Flappy Bird

 A simple **Flappy Bird-style game built with Pygame**.
 Control the ghost, avoid obstacles, and survive as long as possible to get the highest score.

 ---